pfsense/docs/source/dhcp/troubleshooting-offline-dhcp-leases.rst

 ===================================

-The **Status > DHCP Leases** page only reports systems as "online" if the MAC address for a given system appears in the pfSense firewall's ARP table.
+The **Status > DHCP Leases** page only reports systems as "online" if the MAC address for a given system appears in the pfSense® firewall's ARP table.
 This can be verified by checking **Diagnostics > ARP Table**.
 Systems that have not communicated with or via the firewall in the past few minutes will appear as offline.